Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 \subsection{Discussion}

 The datasets mentioned above exhibit different levels of accessibility, completeness, and documentation.
 As a reader's guide, we develop a traffic-light system in \Cref{tab_dimension_dataset} in which green represents the highest level of dataset completeness and red represents the least along the following dimensions: \begin{itemize} \item {Reproducibility (only considered for synthetic datasets):} Green dots indicate that the source code and its documentation are fully accessible.
 Yellow dots indicate that the dataset documentation is missing or that access to the source code is unavailable.
 The red dots indicate that all of the above are missing. \item{Representativeness (only for experimental datasets):} Evaluated by comparing the number of replicates ($N$) of single experiments to the maximum number of repetitions over all experimental datasets.
-For the considered set of experimental datasets, a maximum number of $N=50$ replicates applies so that for the ranges between $N=1$ and $N=17$ replicates a red dot, between $N=18$ and $N=33$ replicates a yellow dot, and between $N=34$ and $N=50$ replicates a green dot was assigned.
+For the considered set of experimental datasets, a maximum number of $N=69$~\cite{vakalipoor2025cam_data} replicates applies so that for the ranges between $N=1$ and $N=23$ replicates a red dot, between $N=24$ and $N=46$ replicates a yellow dot, and between $N=47$ and $N=69$ replicates a green dot was assigned.
+The dataset in \cite{gulec2020github} is rated in yellow because it contains a total of $N = 55$ measurements; however, only $N = 5$ repetitions are conducted for each transmitter-receiver distance.
 The dataset in~\cite{scherer2025closedloop_zenodo,scherer2025closedloop_github} is an exception here, as it is the first long-term experimental {MC} system of its kind.
 The dataset size clearly stands out from the other datasets and is consequently rated green. \item{Usability:} Encompasses the cases ``the dataset is available'', ``the dataset processing code is available'', and ``the code for plotting is available''.
 If all three criteria are met, green follows; for two criteria (regardless of which), yellow follows; otherwise, red is applied. \item{Availability:} Here, we consider only two cases, either yellow (data record restricted availability, for example, behind an account wall) or green (data record freely available).
-Datasets that are not available are not listed, so no red is assigned here. \item{Documentation:} Considers the completeness of the parameters' metadata and the dataset's documentation. {\em Green:} Both aspects are fulfilled; {\em Yellow:} Only one of them is fulfilled; {\em Red:} None of them are fulfilled. \end{itemize}
+Datasets that are not available are not listed, so no red is assigned here. \item{Documentation:} Considers the completeness of the parameters' metadata and the dataset's documentation.
+Green: Both aspects are fulfilled; Yellow: Only one of them is fulfilled; Red: None of them are fulfilled. \end{itemize}